Find your frequently asked questions here

 Environmental Considerations

-Extensive surveys are ongoing and, include detailed habitat surveys, birds, protected mammals and peat.
+Extensive surveys were completed as part of our Envrionmental Impact Assessment, including detailed habitat surveys, birds, protected mammals and peat.

 Survey results will be used to inform the ongoing wind farm design process to avoid or reduce potential impacts on sensitive ecological features.
 We consulted with NatureScot (formerly Scottish Natural Heritage) at an early stage in the surveying period to determine the required surveys.

-A noise assessment is currently being undertaken in line with Government guidance.
-A noise assessment will be undertaken which will consider the potential effectors on nearby residential properties associated with both the construction and operation of the wind farm.
+A noise assessment was undertaken in line with Government guidance.
+This considered the potential effects on nearby residential properties associated with both the construction and operation of the wind farm.

 The assessment of effects of construction noise will include consideration of noise from construction traffic on site access routes where residential properties may be affected.